 General Nootropic Cycling Recommendations

-Here are some of the common cycling schedules that are suggested to be effective according to user reports posted on forums in nootropic communities:
+Here are some of the typical cycling schedules that are suggested to be effective according to user reports posted on forums in nootropic communities:

 Adrafinil – Either limit to 2–3 times per week or a cycle of 1 week on 2 weeks off.
 Not recommended for long-term use.